Over 500 international students trapped in Ukrainian town – as it happened | world news

 The news comes after the factory reportedly suffered several hours of heavy shelling and a fire that broke out on the third, fourth and fifth floors of a building in the complex, according to Ukrainian emergency officials.

-Ukrainian emergency services have confirmed that a fire in the training building of the Zaporizhzhya nuclear power plant was located just before 6 a.m. local time.
+Ukrainian emergency services confirmed that a fire in the training building of the Zaporizhzhya nuclear power plant was located just before 6 a.m. local time.

-A update posted on the official State Emergency Services Telegram account reads:
+One to update posted on the official State Emergency Services Telegram account reads:

 At 05:55, a fire in the training building (size 60×40 m) of the Zaporizhzhya nuclear power plant in Enerhodar was localized over an area of 2000 square meters.